 Negative Interest Rates

 Interest rates are a monetary policy tool used by central banks to influence inflation throughout an economy.
 A central bank attempts to combat deflation by reducing interest rates in order to encourage consumers and businesses to use more loans.
 This increases demand, which raises prices.
 This is one of the many conventional monetary policies.

-Impact on Economy & Markets
+Impact on Economics & Markets

-- Negative interest rates are designed to combat deflation by encouraging people and businesses to borrow and spend money.
+Negative interest rates are designed to combat deflation by encouraging people and businesses to borrow and spend money.
 Since this method has been implemented only a few times in the past, in very different circumstances, their effects are difficult to quantify.